manhhoang/Programming-Is-Awesome/README.md

 - [Spring XD](http://projects.spring.io/spring-xd/) - Spring XD is a unified, distributed, and extensible service for data ingestion, real time analytics, batch processing, and data export.

 ### Big Data Batch Layer
+- [Databricks](https://databricks.com/) - Founded by the creators of Apache Spark, Databricks makes big data analytics simple through an integrated workspace hosted as a service in the cloud.
 - [Apache Spark](http://spark.apache.org/) - Apache Spark™ is a fast and general engine for large-scale data processing.
 - [Apache MapReduce](http://hadoop.apache.org/) - The Apache Hadoop MapReduce software library is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
 - [Spring XD](http://projects.spring.io/spring-xd/) - Spring XD is a unified, distributed, and extensible service for data ingestion, real time analytics, batch processing, and data export.